edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 ## Acknowledgments and Credits

-* If you found helpful this content, give me a star they are free!, in that way I know if this code was useful for someone
 * The test data was taken from the assignment 3 of the Coursera course [Algorithms I](https://www.coursera.org/learn/algorithms-part1) offered by the Princeton University
 * The stddraw.py file was taken from the texbooksite [Programming in python an interdiciplinary approach](https://introcs.cs.princeton.edu/python/code/)